This article provides the steps to migrate from a live UCRM instance to a live UISP instance.

 Considerations Before Migrating from UCRM to UISP

-- Make sure you are using the latest firmware version 2.0.6 or newer on your gateway EdgeRouter.
+- If using a Ubiquiti EdgeRouter as your UISP Gateway, make sure you are using the latest firmware version 2.0.6 or newer.
 Please upgrade to this latest version using UISP or the router's web interface.
 Note that you can use another router device or firmware version but the new fully automatic Shaping, Suspension, and NetFlow features won’t be available.

 - Suspension on Mikrotik routers is not supported in UISP.
 Workaround: use the existing UCRM Plugins.